planetscale/k8s-node-tagger/README.md

 A Kubernetes controller that watches Kubernetes Nodes and copies labels from the node to the cloud provider's VM as tags (AWS) or labels (GCP).

+## Deployment

+See the [./examples](./examples) directory for example manifests.
+These are just examples, please read them carefully and adjust if needed.

 ## Testing

 - lint: `make lint`